BaySchoolCS2/ProjectRepo/README.md

 # Bugs

-If you happen to find a bug report it AND THEN attempt to fix it, if you cannot indicate that in the bug report

-Is this what you meant?
 If you happen to find a bug, report it and then attempt to fix it.
 If you cannot fix it, indicate that you could not in the bug report.